-There are several different statuses displayed under the messages tab on each contact profile.
+There are several different statuses displayed under the messages tab on each contact card.
 These explain the delivery status for each email and SMS message you have sent to the contact.
 In this guide you will learn the terms so that you can keep track of the messages you have sent.

 The message is delivered to the recipient's mail server.